 Mechanical issues torpedoed her first two attempts, so she and Robert worked to save money to buy a newer plane.
 Bixby flew for Flying Tigers Air Freight, and became the first woman of her era to command a commercial flight.
 On her third attempt to fly around the world, this time with her husband, Bixby got as far as Calcutta, India before mechanical issues forced her to abandon the trip.
 But Bixby vowed to try again the following year.

 Needing money for another attempt at the round-the-world flight, Bixby and her husband continued flying freight.
 She also found work as a pilot in the filming of the pulp science fiction film This Island Earth.
-But Bixby died before she had the chance to attempt the flight again.
+However, Bixby never had a chance to try her round-the-world flight again.

 On the day of her death, she was on her way to Mexico to bring fresh vegetables back to California, flying the A-20 shown in the photo.
 Robert trailed behind in a slower Douglas DC-3.
 She flew into a storm where her aircraft was pelted with rain, the ceiling was low, and visibility was poor.
 Low on fuel, Bixby radioed her husband that she was turning towards land to put the plane down.
 She never made it.
 Running out of fuel near the coastline, her plane crashed in the ocean.
 The wreckage was found the next day in 15 feet of water, with Bixby still strapped in the cockpit.